telecta/attributes_for/README.md

 ## Usage

-`attributes_for` generates a formatted value prefixed by a translated label and a standard icon using the API in the example below.
+Present the attributes using the API in the example below.
 It can also generate a standard label value pair given an attribute name using the `attr` method.
+Arbitrary strings can also be presented using the `string` method.

 ```ruby
 <%= attributes_for(@company) do |b| %>